Who can get flood insurance?

 the flood zone in which the property is located

-the elevation of the building - if it is in a special flood hazard area (A,V), a flood elevation certificate, prepared by a licensed professional, may be required.
+the elevation of the building - if it is in a special flood hazard area (A,V), a flood elevation certificate, prepared by a licensed professional, is required.

 the number of stories of the structure and whether there is a basement (below ground level on 4 sides).